-We’ve put together a few of the most widely recognized insurance companies who offer specialized coverage for scuba diving.
+We’ve put together a few of the most widely recognized insurance companies that offer specialized coverage for scuba diving.

 The exact coverage and costs vary massively depending on your country of origin and the country in which you will be diving.
 So, it’s best to get a quote direct from the provider.

 World Nomads is a general travel insurance company that also provides fantastic coverage for ‘riskier’ activities such as scuba diving.

 They offer a variety of different plans depending on what you plan to do.
 It’s a great option for travelers looking to do some diving during their trip.

 World Nomads general travel insurance with extended coverage plus gear protection provides great coverage for all scuba diving emergencies and equipment mishaps.

 As with any insurance policy, there are specific requirements that must be met for the coverage to apply and depend on the plan you choose.